Astrolabe Park

 Astrolabe Park is a 9.17 ha public park in the Eastern Suburbs of Sydney, New South Wales, Australia.

-Astrolabe Park is located in the heritage suburb of Daceyville, and the park is also part of the heritage listed Botany Water Reserves.
+Astrolabe Park is located south-east of Sydney CBD in the heritage suburb of Daceyville, and the park is also part of the heritage listed Botany Water Reserves.

 Features

 Astrolabe Park is a public park with a half basketball court, walking track, and public toilets.
 The entire park is also an off-leash area for dogs.

 In the south-west corner of Astrolabe Park there is a viewing area of the Botany Dams, with a plaque illustrating the aquifer system which runs underground from Centennial Park to Botany Bay.

 History

 Astrolabe Park was formally created as a public recreation reserve in 1934.
 In the 1910s, when Daceyville was initially being constructed, the parklands were a swamp.

 Astrolabe Park is named after the French ship Astrolabe, which explored Botany Bay in 1788, just a few days after the arrival of the First Fleet.

 Astrolabe Park was partly used as a municipal landfill site for the City of Botany Bay beginning in 1938 and continuing intermittently until 1978.
 The area was also mined for sand throughout the 1950s and 60s.

 In 1979, Botany Council constructed public tennis courts at Astrolabe Park and at Mutch Park.
 However, the tennis courts at Astrolabe Park were removed in the early 1990s and replaced with a half basketball court.

 In the 1980s and 1990s, Astrolabe Park had a BMX track.
+Remnants of the track remain in the northwest corner of the park.